 By Wayne Cole

-SYDNEY, Aug 21 (Reuters) - Asian shares came under pressure on Thursday as a disappointing survey on Chinese manufacturing overshadowed better news from Japan, while the U.S. dollar was buoyed by speculation of an earlier rate rise from the Federal Reserve.
+SYDNEY, Aug 21 (Reuters) - Asian shares came under pressure on Thursday as a disappointing survey on Chinese manufacturing stoked concerns about the regional giant and overshadowed better news from Japan.

 The HSBC/Markit Flash China Manufacturing Purchasing Managers’ Index (PMI) fell to 50.3 in August from July’s 18-month high of 51.7, badly missing a Reuters forecast of 51.5.

-Investors reacted by selling the Australian dollar, often a used as a liquid proxy for bets on China, while the CSI300 of the leading Shanghai and Shenzhen A-share listings shed 0.9 percent.
+Investors reacted by selling the Australian dollar, often a used as a liquid proxy for bets on China, while shares in Shanghai dropped 0.5 percent.

 MSCI’s broadest index of Asia-Pacific shares outside Japan skidded 0.6 percent, with indices in South Korea and Taiwan in the red.

-Yet Japanese stocks managed to buck the trend aided by a survey showing manufacturing activity accelerated in August as export and domestic demand increased.
+Yet Japanese shares managed to buck the trend aided by a survey showing manufacturing activity accelerated in August as export and domestic demand increased.

 The Markit/JMMA flash Japan PMI jumped to a seasonally adjusted 52.4, up from 50.5 in July and the highest reading since March just before a hike in taxes sent demand cratering.

-Tokyo’s Topix ended up 0.9 percent, as did the Nikkei.
+Tokyo’s Topix was still up 0.8 percent, while the Nikkei gained 0.9 percent.
 They had started firmly after the yen took a spill against the U.S. dollar, in a positive sign for Japanese exports and corporate earnings.

-The dollar was higher across the board as investors detected a hawkish turn in policy discussions at the Federal Reserve.
+The dollar was up across the board as investors detected a hawkish turn in policy discussions at the Federal Reserve.